AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 2. **If you minimise the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimised, and no new Help Window will appear.
 The remedy is to manually restore the minimised Help Window.

 3. **Contact names do not support special characters.** The current validation for contact names requires it to only consist of alphanumeric characters and spaces.
 The does not support names with special characters like `/` or `-` (e.g. `s/o`, `John-Mary`).
 This becomes a drawback for property agents who wish to store their contacts full name.
 The current workaround will be to only use alphanumeric characters (e.g. `son of` instead of `s/o`).
 Future improvements aim to support this functionality.

+4. **There is no verification of inputs for phone number and postal code to meet Singapore format.** Currently, postal codes like `000000` or phone numbers like `000000` are accepted by the application.
+This becomes a drawback as the user is not informed if they made a typo (e.g. phone number `084123492`).
+Further improvements aim to support verification of inputs.

+5. **Deleting a contact does not update the owner data of properties.** Future improvements aim to automatically update the owner when the contact is deleted.<br><br>

+6. **Filtering logic for filter contacts and filter property are different.** Future improvements aim to make them work similarly for clarity.

 --------------------------------------------------------------------------------------------------------------------